DMT Addiction: Signs, Effects, and Treatment

 Hallucinogen Persisting Perception Disorder (HPPD)

-HPPD refers to flashbacks or reliving the hallucinogenic effects of DMT long after ingested, when the person is sober.
+HPPD refers to flashbacks or reliving the hallucinogenic effects of DMT long after ingestion and when the person is sober.
 Flashbacks can occur days, weeks, months, and years after taking DMT.
 For some, the flashbacks are a good experience.3

 Serotonin Syndrome

 DMT in the brain affects the neurotransmitter called serotonin.
 When released, serotonin sends out feel-good signals.
-Low serotonin levels are related to depressive disorders.
-Serotonin also affects digestion, breathing, blood flow, and body temperature.5
+Serotonin also affects digestion, breathing, blood flow and body temperature.5

 Too much serotonin can lead to:5